 36. Every time you accidentally wander into Times Square, you back away in horror as though confronted with the devil itself.

 37. The number 100 gets shortened to "a'hun" when referring to uptown blocks, e.g., "a'hun-81st Street."

 38. You call fire hydrants "pumps."

-39. You are unfazed by the combined experience of observing a gorgeous summer dress while inhaling the smell of rancid garbage.
+39. You are unfazed by the combined experience of observing a gorgeous summer garden while inhaling the smell of rancid garbage.

-40. You've fallen asleep standing up on the train.
+40. You've fallen asleep standing up on the subway.

-41. When you have nowhere to be, you're still in a rush to get there.
+41. Even if you have nowhere to be, you're still in a rush to get there.

 42. You pronounce it "draw," not "drawer."

-43. You avoid the ten square blocks around the lighting of the Rockefeller Christmas tree like the goddamn plague.
+43. You avoid the ten square blocks around the lighting of the Rockefeller Christmas tree like it's forbidden.

-46. "Hey, let me get a…" is a perfectly nice way to greet the person taking your order.
+46. "Hey!
+Let me get a…" is a perfectly fine way to greet the person taking your order.

 49. You know exactly which direction is where, no matter where you are (e.g., "I'll meet you on the northwest corner of 53rd Street").

 50. You see a scraggly tree in a patch of dirt on a concrete median and think, "Look at that nice little park!"